Parents/Carers-Choosing an out of school club

 Unless you happen to live in a particularly well-served area, there is rarely a choice of out of school club: usually there is just the one associated with your child's school.
 However, even if there is no real choice of club you should still take time looking at the care on offer so that you can be sure that your child will be happy there.
 If you have any doubts or concerns about any aspect of the club, raise them with the manager of the club before committing your child to their care.

-Some of the issues that you should consider when looking at an out of school club are outlined below.
+Some of the elements that you should consider when looking at an out of school club are outlined below.

 Ofsted registration